Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Map - Gallipoli - Sedd el Bahr - Morto Bay

-The south of the Gallipoli peninsula.
-Morto Bay with the “S” beach where the Legion Battalion landed on 28 April 1915.
+South of the Gallipoli Peninsula.
+Morto Bay with the “S” beach (red point) where the Legion Battalion landed on 28 April 1915.

-In the following days, the Ottomans would continue to shell vigorously the French positions.
-The enemy infantry fired constantly as well.
-On the night of May 4, the 1er RMA repelled a number of Turkish counter-attacks.
+In the following days, the Ottomans’s artillery and infantry fire continued to harass French positions.
+During the night of May 4, the 1er RMA repulsed multiple counterattacks.

-As of May 5, Lieutenant Colonel Niéger took command of the 1er RMA.
-The same day, reinforcements arrived to restore the regiment.
+On May 5, Lieutenant Colonel Niéger took command of the 1er RMA.

 Foreign Legion - Battalion - Balkans - French troops - Gallipoli - 1915